install.packages("pak") #IF NOT ALREADY INSTALLED

 However, any graph that uses color to communicate difference can only be so accessible and interpretable.
 A small but sizable number of humans are completely colorblind, and color perception weakens as we age.
 Additionally, many people still read and/or view graphs in contexts wherein colors may not be readily distinguished.

-One of these, point shape, is a useful and classic channel for communicating difference in scatterplots like those we’ve made so far.
+One of these, point shape, is a useful and classic channel for communicating difference in scatterplots like those in the guide so far.

 However, ggplot2 only makes available the same 26 shapes available in base R: